 Empowerment of Community Income Generating ActivitiesSocio-Economic Development Tanzania

-Preventive and Support Programme for Sexually Abused and Exploited ChildrenSocio-Economic Development Ethiopia
+Prevention and Support for Sexually Abused and Exploited ChildrenSocio-Economic Development Ethiopia

 Frequently asked questions

 - Who and what does Terre des Hommes Netherlands support?

 Terre des Hommes Netherlands supports registered civil society organisations.

 In addition, financial support is provided to projects that:

 o Contribute towards the prevention of child exploitation and abuse, and the rehabilitation and protection of exploited and/or abused children

 o Provide access to quality education for children in need

 o Strengthen the response of the community to cope with the HIV/AIDS pandemic and improve treatment and care for children who are affected and/or infected